Jamaliela/SecretBarcodesProject/README.md

  - final_project.py
    - This file will contain our main function where the other files will be imported and used according to the user’s needs.
- - Test_suite_final_project.py
-   - In order to make sure our code works properly, we have created a test suite file that will test all fruitful functions.
  - crc_barcode_attributes.jpg  & crc_barcode_methods
    - Contains the CRC card for the Barcode Class.
  - crc_caesar_cipher.jpg